martinthomson/tmi/draft-thomson-tmi.md

 Using discrete services is not always the most performant architecture as additional network interactions can add to overheads.
-The cost of these overheads need to be weighed against the ongoing cost that intermediation might incur.
+The cost of these overheads need to be weighed against the recurrent costs from involving intermediaries.

-This is analogous to the software design principle that recommends a preference for composition over inheritance {{PATTERNS}}.
+Preferring services is analogous to the software design principle that recommends a preference for composition over inheritance {{PATTERNS}}.

-## Limit Protocol Participation {#limit-participants}
+## Deliberately Select Protocol Participants {#limit-participants}

-Protocol participants should have an understanding of what other participants might be present.
+Protocol participants should know what other participants they might be interacting with.

 Protocols that permit the involvement of an intermediary need to do so intentionally and provide measures that prevent the addition of unwanted